bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-computer.md

 # result from &lt;bes fixlet&gt; of &lt;bes computer&gt; : bes fixlet result

-Returns a Fixlet result for the given computer and Fixlet.
+Returns a Fixlet result representing how the specified Fixlet was evaluated by the computer.

+{% qna %}
+Q: exists result from (bes fixlet whose (name of it = "Install Chrome")) of bes computer whose (id of it = 2746378)
+A: True
+{% endqna %}

 # result from &lt;bes property&gt; of &lt;bes computer&gt; : bes property result